ankraft/ACME-oneM2M-CSE/docs/Installation.md

 # Installation

-## Prerequisites
-In order to run the CSE the following prerequisites must be fulfilled:

 ### Python

 ACME requires **Python 3.8** or newer.
 Install it with your favorite package manager.

 You may consider to use a virtual environment manager like pyenv + virtualenv (see, for example, [this tutorial](https://realpython.com/python-virtual-environments-a-primer/)).

-### Frameworks and Libraries

-- **cbor2**: The [cbor2](https://github.com/agronholm/cbor2) package is used to parse and create CBOR serializations.
-- **flask**: The CSE uses the [Flask](https://flask.palletsprojects.com/) web framework to service http(s) requests.
-- **InquirerPy**: [InquirerPy](https://github.com/kazhala/InquirerPy/) is a collection of common interactive command-line interfaces.
-- **isodate**: The [isodate](https://github.com/gweis/isodate) package is used to parse and handle ISO 8601 time, date, and duration.
-- **paho-mqtt**	: The [paho-mqtt](https://www.eclipse.org/paho/) library provides a client class which enables applications to connect to an MQTT broker.
-- **plotext** : The [plotext](https://github.com/piccolomo/plotext) library offers functions to plot graphs in the text console.
-- **requests**: The CSE uses the [Requests](https://requests.readthedocs.io) HTTP Library to send requests vi http.
-- **Rich**: The CSE uses the [Rich](https://github.com/willmcgugan/rich) text formatter library to format various terminal output.
-- **tinydb 4.x** : To store resources the CSE uses the lightweight [TinyDB](https://github.com/msiemens/tinydb) document database.

-**Either** install these packages by running the following command (recommended):

-	python3 -m pip install -r requirements.txt

-**or** install them individually:

-	python3 -m pip install cbor2 flask InquirerPy isodate paho-mqtt requests rich tinydb

 <a name="first_setup"></a>
 ## Installation and First Setup